 Review Summary: If it ain't broke, don't fix it.

 But despite the weight of the death metal world on their shoulders, Nile have still produced a top notch album, filled with blistering riffs, pummelling blast beats and otherworldly brutal vocals.
-The listener first is immersed by the sound of crackling fire, indecipherable whispers, blood-curdling screams and Nile’s ever prevalent middle-eastern melodies before briefly fading away into obscurity.
-Knowing their tried-and-true formula inside-and-out, Nile set the tempo to 240bpm and proceed to batter the now mesmerised listener with a vicious assault of tremolo riffs, double-kick drums and a petrifying vocal duo from Sanders and Toler-Wade.
+At first, the listener is immersed by the sound of crackling fire, indecipherable whispers, blood-curdling screams and Nile’s ever-prevalent middle-eastern melodies before everything gently fades into obscurity.
+Promptly setting the tempo to about 240bpm, Nile proceed to batter the now mesmerised listener with a flurry of complex riff patterns and a petrifying vocal duo courtesy of Sanders and Toler-Wade.
 For the first three tracks, these guys are relentless in their pursuit of sheer brutality, not letting up for fourteen and half minutes, leaving you in a state of delirium.
 “Slaves of Xul” serves the purpose of breaking up the onslaught and leading into the album’s centrepiece, the eponymous “Gods Who Light Up the Sky At the Gate of Sethu”.
 Silly name aside, the track is a testament to Nile’s technical and song writing capabilities, featuring a multitude of frenetic, modal riffs and breakneck tempo shifts.

 However, despite all the technical flair, it can’t compensate for some rather glaring flaws, with the production is the most obvious one.
 On previous albums you were immersed in a wall of sound, but here, (for the sake of clarity I assume?) the guitar tone is incredibly thin.
 While the riffs and drum patterns are now more decipherable than ever, the watered down sound engineering does take a lot of bite out of the would be stronger moments on this album.
 Strangely, this album also entirely lacks Nile’s signature 8+ minute epics like we are usually accustomed to.
 The longest track on the album is the closer which clocks in at a relatively puny 7 minutes and 5 seconds, the second longest track doesn’t even top 6 minutes for that matter.
 Whether this is Nile listening to the polarised opinions on their longer, some would say “boring” tracks, I don’t know.
-All I know is some of the longer and slower songs on their previous albums did well in adding variety to their music and certainly worked better than scattering a few 80 second transitional pieces around, which the album could ultimately have done without.
+All I know is some of the longer and slower songs on their previous albums did well in adding variety to their music and certainly worked better than scattering a few brief transitional pieces throughout.